365614269/Poisson2DSolver/README.md

 `$ g++ -o main *.cpp`

+However, if you use a windows or mac operating system, there are releases.

-When you run the executable, give the directory to the configuration file as a command-line argument.
+When you run the executable, give the directory of the configuration file as a command-line argument.

-`$ ./main /path/to/your_config.xml`
+`$ ./your_executable /path/to/your_config.xml`

 If you just want to use the template file **data.xml**, use the command

-`$ ./main datas.xml`
+`$ ./your_executable datas.xml`

 # Configuration